-Blood is composed of red blood cells, white blood cells and blood platelets.
+Blood is composed of red blood cells (RBC), white blood cells (WBC) and blood platelets.
 These cells and cell fragments are suspended in blood plasma.
 Abnormal amounts of these components can lead to several symptoms and health problems.
 These abnormalities can also be caused by an underlying disease.
 Abnormal blood counts are common and are often very treatable.
 In rare cases, an abnormal blood count can indicate an immune disorder or a cancer.

 Physicians in the Benign Hematology Program specialize in evaluating patients with abnormal blood counts to identify the cause of their condition and create a personalized treatment plan.

-Anemia (Low Red Blood Cells)
+Anemia Causes and Treatments (Low Red Blood Cell Counts)

 Red blood cells contain hemoglobin, a protein that enables the blood to carry oxygen to every part of the body.
 Anemia develops when the body does not produce enough red blood cells or red cells are lost due to bleeding or other causes.
 In people with anemia, the blood is unable to supply enough oxygen to the body.
+This is also known as "low hemoglobin" or "low hgb."

 There are many possible causes of anemia.
 Symptoms of anemia can include: